ebabel-games/magicalhex/README.md

 ### Next release tag

-* 0.3.0 Migration to client side only with Firebase backend, Grunt and Bower.
+* 0.4.0 Migration to Firebase backend.

 ### Released tags

+* 0.3.1 Migration to client side only with Grunt and Bower.
 * 0.2.0 Original version from https://github.com/jicksta/Enchantment